-3. Change of perspective – What a person chooses to believe has a great impact on the way he interacts with other people.
+What a person chooses to believe has a great impact on the way he interacts with other people.
 If a person changes how he sees himself, this can positively affect the way other people around will behave.

 Being open and self-affirming is one way of developing a positive body image.
 Parents should observe and teach their children how to change their perspective of things when the situation calls for it.

-4. Health over looks – Body image among the youth often focuses on the external aspect, specifically the looks.
+Body image among the youth often focuses on the external aspect, specifically the looks.
 For the child’s sake, parents must focus on maintaining good health rather than pushing their slightly rotund child to hit near-impossible weight goals.
 Since children are still growing and developing, it makes little sense to be obsessively concerned with weight.
 Instead, parents must shift their emphasis on the quality of health of their children.

 Parents should also help their children understand the difference between junk and tasty, healthy snacks.
 Children generally should not be made to count calories: each body is unique and making sure that each child receives optimum vitamins and minerals matters most.
 Even adults feel better if they take good care of their health.

-5. Personal qualities over physical image – Instead of emphasising how a child looks, parents must help their child understand that inner qualities are more important.
+Instead of emphasising how a child looks, parents must help their child understand that inner qualities are more important.
 Beauty is only skin deep whereas having a positive and happy persona allows a child to value himself a lot more than just being pretty on the outside.

 Another thing to teach children is that each person has a gift or passion for something.
 Letting a child enhance that passion or talent by engaging in different activities aside from school is important.
 Focusing and nurturing a sense of self only proves that positive values are more substantial than one’s outward appearance.

-6. Teach children to be alert for bullies – Children are bound to encounter bullies in school or in various social settings, and being over- or underweight is one of the main triggers of bullying.
+Children are bound to encounter bullies in school or in various social settings, and being over- or underweight is one of the main triggers of bullying.
 A child can quickly develop a sense of inferiority as a result of bullying.
 Parents must be alert to signs such as the child being unusually withdrawn or quiet, or seemingly sad; never ignore unusual behaviour as being there for the child and providing guidance does wonders in helping build his character.
 Any parent who has concerns must proactively seek help from school authorities, such as the child’s teacher or the school principal.